mingxuan-he/Coursera_DS/README.md

 # Coursera Data Science Courses: Project Overview

 * Scraped over 1,800 Coursera courses using Python and beautifulsoup
-* Engineered features from the text of each course description to quantify the emphasis courses put on python, SQL, ML/DL, R, TensorFlow, and Google Cloud.
+* Engineered features from the text of each course description to quantify the emphasis courses put on Python, SQL, ML, DL, R, TensorFlow, and Google Cloud.

 WIP:
 * Optimized Linear, Lasso, and Random Forest regressions to reach the best model
 * Built a client facing API using flask

-## Code and Resources Used
+## Resources Used

 **Python Version:** 3.7
 **Packages:** pandas, numpy, json, beautifulsoup, matplotlib, seaborn, flask
 **Coursera Catalog API:** https://build.coursera.org/app-platform/catalog/

-## Catalog API
+## Data collection pt.1: Catalog API

 For the core data, I used customized queries to get json data from Coursera's Catalog API.
 The fields included in the API database are:
 * Course title